Aa-Aanegola/ash/README.md

 Contains implementation to read and write from the history file.
 #### ash_watch.c
 Contains implementation for the nightswatch command.
 The function keeps a track of number of keyboard interrupts per CPU or the PID of the most recently created process.
+#### ash_bg.c
+Contains implementation for the bg command.
+The function changes the state of the background process to running.
+#### ash_fg.c
+Contains implementation of the fg command.
+Brings process specified to the foreground.
+#### ash_chain.c
+Contains implementation for command chaining.
+Logical and is represented by ```@``` and or by ```$```
+#### ash_env.c
+Contains implementation for environment variable setting/unsetting.
+#### ash_jobs.
+Contains implementation for all the job related functions, including listing and killing jobs.
+#### ash_kjob.c
+Contains implementation of the kjob function, that sends the job specified the signal specified.
+#### ash_pipe.c
+Contains implementation of the pipe function.
+Sets up pipes between processes, and supports an infinite number of processes.
+#### ash_redir.c
+Contains implementation of redirection functions.
+Changes streams to those specified.
+#### ash_signals.c
+Contains signal handlers and the base sigaction signal installer.
+Signal handlers are installed for SIGTSTP and SIGINT and SIGCHLD.
 ### extra
 #### Makefile
 Contains the series of instructions required to compile the code, and create the executable.
 Run the program using the make command.